Biodynamic Landscape Design

 determines the health and vibrancy of the growing plant life and subsequently the

-human race that depend on it.
+human race that depends on it.
 Learning about biodynamics does not come about

 best courses available are taught at Emerson College in England.
-The Biodymanic
+The Biodynamic

 Association in Ireland and the UK regularly hold workshops and subscription to their